balderdashy/sails-docs/reference/waterline/models/models.md

  `.count()`            | Get the total count of records which match the specified criteria.
  `.native()`/`query()` | Make a direct call to the underlying database driver.
  `.stream()`           | Return a readable (object-mode) stream of records which match the specified criteria

-### Notes

-> Most of the built-in "CRUD" model methods return a chainable Waterline Query object when the final callback parameter is not supplied.

 <docmeta name="uniqueID" value="Models537291">
 <docmeta name="displayName" value="Models">